Sillelien/jess-builder/README.tmpl.md

 ## Jessiej ( [pun intended](https://en.wikipedia.org/wiki/Jessie_J) )

 Is the same as Jessie but with a working Java runtime.
-Some parts of the runtime have been stripped out because they are only relevant on the desktop.
+Some parts of the Java runtime have been stripped out because they are only relevant on the desktop.

 ## Jessy
 Jessy is a working container with a shell and everything based on Debian but with BusyBox replacing core-utils, it has a lot of the shared libraries still installed as well as apt-get.
 Consider this a working compromise between Alpine/BusyBox and Debian.